LawyerLast Updated: February 5, 2018

 Lastly and most importantly, make sure to contact an attorney right away so you have the proper advice and guidance before speaking with insurance adjusters.
 Insurance companies will be quick to ask for recorded statements from people that were injured in an accident and you need to make sure you have an experience Chicago car accident attorney’s input and advice before doing so.

-For nearly forty-five years the attorneys at Stein & Shulman, LLC have been successful in helping clients recover full and fair damages for injuries resulting from all types of car accidents, including:
+For nearly forty-five years the Chicago attorneys at Stein & Shulman, LLC have been successful in helping clients recover full and fair damages for injuries resulting from all types of car accidents, including:

 - Aggressive Driving Accidents